-Research work from aerated-FBR is being processed into a scientific publication, to be published after the conclusions from season-II.
+Research work from aerated-FBR + CWT treatment is being processed into a peer reviewed and open source scientific publication

 Technical training materials:

-- A training tutorial webinar is currently being produced to assist implementing the microcontroller developed for GNE-158 into general agricultural sustainability practices.
+- A training webinar is currently being produced to assist implementing the micro-controller developed for GNE-158 into general agricultural sustainability practices.

-- A best management recommendations document is currently being prepared for applying aerated-FBR and CWT for DLWE treatment.
+- A best management recommendations document is currently being prepared for applying aerated-FBR and CWT for DW treatment.

 Follow up research collaboration:

-- Study looking into the application of aerated-FBR fertilized in tropical soils, Universidade Federal de Viçosa, Brasil.
+- A Follow up study is looking into the application of struvite/calcite fertilizer from aerated-FBR in tropical soils at the Universidade Federal de Viçosa, Brasil.

-- Study looking into P response with turf grass for aerated-FBR solids, Rutgers Agricultural extension, New Brunswick NJ.
+- A local study is looking into crop P response with Corn, Soy and Rye for aerated-FBR solids, Rutgers Agricultural extension, New Brunswick NJ

 This project has promoted the awareness of DW producers, DW service providers and Environmental Sustainability policymakers to the potential of reducing nutrients deposition from small livestock operations using the aerated-FBR + CWT method, through on-site demonstrations in farm site tours and by presenting this work to a wide crowd of researchers and the local agricultural community.